cenation092/edyst-s19-diy-pokedex/backend/README.md

 This repo contains API that return the details about the pokémons of the required ID using flask framework.

-## Steps to run this API
+####Steps to run this API

-	1. Clone this repo to your local machine using [this linl](https://github.com/cenation092/edyst-s19-diy-pokedex.git).
+	1. Clone this repo to your local machine using [this link](https://github.com/cenation092/edyst-s19-diy-pokedex.git).

 	2. Then make virtual environment in the cloned repo on you local machine [read this to make virtual environment](https://blog.ruanbekker.com/blog/2018/12/09/python-flask-tutorial-series-setup-a-python-virtual-environment-p2/).